Requirements for Retailers of Covered Electronic Equipment

 - Provide information.
 At the point of sale, retailers shall provide purchasers of CEE with information about opportunities for the return of electronic waste, if any has been provided to the retailer by the manufacturer.

 - Sell only compliant brands.
 Retailers are prohibited from selling any CEE in the state unless the manufacturer and the manufacturer's brands are registered with the department.
 The department maintains a list of registered manufacturers and their brands on its website (see below), however, manufacturers shall also ensure that retailers are notified of such registration.

 - Link to the list of New York State Registered Covered Electronic Equipment Manufacturers and their Brand(s).
 This list will be updated regularly to include newly registered manufacturers.
 Only those manufacturers' brands listed may be sold in or into New York State as of April 1, 2011.
-If a brand of CEE is not listed and its manufacturer was required to register under the law, then it may not be sold in the state.
+If a brand of CEE is not listed please check with the Department to see if it may legally be sold in the state.

 - Sell only labeled equipment.
 A retailer may only offer for sale in the state CEE that has a visible, permanent label clearly identifying the manufacturer of that equipment.

 - Comply with disposal ban.
 No retailer in the state may dispose of electronic waste at a solid waste management facility or hazardous waste management facility, or place electronic waste for collection which is intended for disposal at a solid waste management facility or hazardous waste management facility.